|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

 The CDH1 gene belongs to a family of genes called CD (CD molecules).
 It also belongs to a family of genes called CDH (cadherin superfamily).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

 Inherited mutations in the CDH1 gene increase a woman's risk of developing a form of breast cancer that begins in the milk-producing glands (lobular breast cancer).
-In many cases, this increased risk occurs as part of a cancer syndrome called hereditary diffuse gastric cancer (HDGC).
-This condition is characterized by a very high risk of developing cancer of the stomach lining as well as an increased risk of lobular breast cancer.
+In many cases, this increased risk occurs as part of an inherited cancer disorder called hereditary diffuse gastric cancer (HDGC) (described below).

 Cytogenetic Location: 16q22.1

 Molecular Location on chromosome 16: base pairs 68,737,291 to 68,835,540

 The CDH1 gene is located on the long (q) arm of chromosome 16 at position 22.1.